vascolleitao/las/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how you may set up SKL project locally.
-To get a local copy up and running follow these simple example steps.
+By cloning a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
-The prerequisite to install library are
+The prerequisite to install library the full libarary are:
-* Compiler
-    A CXX compiler with standard C++20
+* C++ compiler with standard C++20
+Depending on the paralelization layer you may also need:
 * OpenMP
-    Can be installed via brew
-    ```sh
-    brew install libomp
-    ```

 ### Installation